 "Marketing campaigns are organized, strategized efforts to promote a specific company goal, such as raising awareness of a new product or capturing customer feedback.
 They typically aim to reach consumers in a variety of ways and involve a combination of media, including but not limited to email, print advertising, television, or radio advertising, pay-per-click, and social media."

-Internal communicators can use campaign-thinking to deliver enterprise communications experiences that win the attention of employees and compete with all the other parties vying for your audience’s attention.
-With so many new channels to reach employees on, the time is ripe to adopt a marketing-mindset and take internal communications to the next level.
+Internal communicators can use campaign-thinking to deliver enterprise communications experiences that win the attention of employees and compete with all the other parties vying for their headspace.

 Outstanding culture campaigns showcase